 We paid $700 for our flight, instead of the $350 I saw for Iceland Air or a few of the cheapest basic economy seats on Delta.
 Either of those discount tickets would have cost extra for a checked bag, increasing the price on Iceland Air by about $200 round trip.
 So, aside from the fact that my “upgraded” window seat lacked a window on the way out, I was satisfied with our choice.

-Aside from the fact that we had to wait well over an hour to get our car after we arrived, everything went smoothly.
-The wait was unfortunate, but almost all Sixt employees called in sick that day (perhaps not coincidently, the last of a string of highly unusual 80 degrees and sunny days) and the employees who did show up for work were clearly going as fast as they could.
+Aside from the fact that we had to wait well over an hour to get our car after we arrived at the Sixt office, everything went smoothly.
+The car rental is right at the airport, so super easy to get to.
+The wait at the office was unfortunate, but almost all Sixt employees called in sick that day (perhaps not coincidentally, on the last of a string of highly unusual 80 degrees and sunny days) and the employees who did show up for work were clearly going as fast as they could.

 We got exactly the vehicle we expected and it was in beautiful condition.

-The auto return was smooth and very quick with no extra charges or issues.
+The auto return was smooth and very quick with no extra charges or issues from either Sixt or Holiday Autos.